rakudo-p5/v5/STATUS.md

   in block  at t/spec/op/dbm.v5:17<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>op/filetest_stack_ok.v5</td><td>0</td><td>145</td><td>0</td><td>0</td><td>5</td></tr>
-        <tr><td colspan='5'>use of uninitialized value of type Any in numeric context  in block  at eval_1:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in numeric context  in block  at eval_4:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_9:1<br />
+        <tr><td colspan='5'>use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_9:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_14:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_14:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_19:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_19:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_24:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_24:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_29:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_29:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_34:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_34:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_39:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_39:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_44:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_44:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_49:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_49:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_54:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_54:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_59:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_59:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_64:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_64:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_69:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_69:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_74:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_74:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_79:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_79:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_84:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_84:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_89:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_89:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_94:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_94:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_99:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_99:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_104:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_104:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_109:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_109:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_114:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_114:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_119:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_119:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_124:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_124:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_129:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_129:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_134:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_134:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in string context  in block  at eval_139:1<br />
+use of uninitialized value of type O=ARRAY(0x706d5fcdbbfffd00) in string context  in block  at eval_139:1<br />
-use of uninitialized value of type Any in numeric context  in block  at eval_141:1<br />
-use of uninitialized value of type O=ARRAY(0x479715d16d9e6773) in numeric context  in block  at eval_144:1<br />
 <br /> 140 tests more than planned were run<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>op/lock.v5</td><td>0</td><td>5</td><td>0</td><td>0</td><td>5</td></tr>